mcsrainbow/mcsrainbow.github.io/en/2021/11/notes-from-the-willpower-instinct/index.md

-# Notes from reading 'The Willpower Instinct'
+# Notes from 'The Willpower Instinct'

 The lack of self-control is not only a psychological problem, but also influenced by physiology, psychological traps and various social factors.